 metallic sounds signify cold; warm planets sound like flutes.

 Planets which may be habitable have a special sound!

-Opera based on the science-fiction novella by Ursula K. Le Guin; Libretto by Marcia Johnson;
+Opera based on the science-fiction novella by the late Ursula K. Le Guin; libretto by Marcia Johnson;

 commissioned by the University of Illinois.
 Chamber version premiere by

 in Portland, Oregon, on January 20, 2012.

 Full premiere April 26-29, Urbana, Illinois.
 Featured at SummerWorks in Toronto, August 13, 2013;